 - a.
 Transitional work program participation is voluntary; however, refusal to participate in the TWP may jeopardize workers' compensation benefits.
 Benefits of active participation in the program are available to any County employee who sustains a work-related injury, occupational disease and is having difficulty performing his/her work tasks.
 Should an injury be deemed non-work related - participation will be terminated. - b.
 Injuries/illnesses that are eligible for a TWP will be classified as either medical-only claims or lost-time claims.
-Each of these classifications will require different program entrance criteria and varying levels of service to ensure a successful transition of the injured worker to full-duty employment. - c.
-If an injured worker is deemed eligible and feasible for transitional work and refuses to participate in the program, the CA will schedule a meeting with the worker as follows: - a.
-Explain that the injured worker's physician has approved the injured worker's outlined job duties as medically appropriate within the worker's limitations. - b.
-The CA should obtain the injured worker's input and reason
+Each of these classifications will require different program entrance criteria and varying levels of service to ensure a successful transition of the injured worker to full-duty employment.

-- for not wanting to participate in the program. - c.
-If appropriate, the CA will share the injured worker's concerns with the worker's physician.
-If the physician continues to approve the plan, the injured worker is advised by registered mail that refusal of return to work may jeopardize the injured worker's BWC compensation benefits and other employment benefits. - d.
+- c.
+If an injured worker is deemed eligible and feasible for transitional work and refuses to participate in the program, the Benefits & Leave Administrator in the Human Resources Department will schedule a meeting with the worker as follows: - i.
+Explain that the injured worker's physician has approved the injured worker's outlined job duties as medically appropriate within the worker's limitations. - ii.
+The Benefits & Leave Administrator in the Human Resources Department should obtain the injured worker's input and reason for not wanting to participate in the program. - iii.
+If appropriate, the Benefits & Leave Administrator in the Human Resources Department will share the injured worker's concerns with the worker's physician.
+If the physician continues to approve the plan, the injured worker is advised by registered mail that refusal of return to work may jeopardize the injured worker's BWC compensation benefits and other employment benefits. - iv.
 The injured worker is then referred to a BWC claims service specialist.
-The CA will submit the written plan with the physician's approval to the claims.
+The Benefits & Leave Administrator in the Human Resources Department will submit the written plan with the physician's approval to the claims.
 Services specialist and advise the BWC that the injured worker has refused to participate in the approved TWP.
 The claims service specialist will take the necessary action.